Seatis/my-teaching-materials/tools-and-coding/first-website/README.md

  - Are the color codes valid?
  - Is there unnecessary code duplication?
  - Is the indentation good in each file?
+ - Are the attributes valid on each tag?
+ - The code should not show errors here: https://validator.w3.org/